 - If the engine is down on power, difficult to start or runs poorly at idle speed, first check the spark plug. - Fit a new spark plug after about 100 operating hours or sooner if the electrodes are badly eroded.
 Install only suppressed spark plugs of the type approved by STIHL see "Specifications".

-Removing the spark plug
+Removing the Spark Plug

-Remove the shroud - see "Shroud"
+Remove the shroud - see "Shroud".

-- Pull off the spark plug boot - Unscrew spark plug
+- Pull off the spark plug boot. - Clean away loose dirt from around the spark plug.